 \section{Motivations}

 We start our investigation with a toy example of a one-layer network (Eq.~\ref{MSE_loss}).
 Rigorous analysis of this simple setup reveals a surprising depth of insight into the fundamental training problem.
-The analysis explains the utility of various modern techniques to facilitate training and leads us to the more advantageous design we propose.
+The analysis explains the utility of various modern techniques to facilitate training and leads us to a more advantageous design.

-Assume we are given a linear regression problem with mean squared error (Eq.~\ref{MSE_loss}). $\hat{y}$ is the continuous or discrete response data to be regressed.
+Assume we are given a linear regression problem with a mean squared error loss (Eq.~\ref{MSE_loss}). $\hat{y}$ is the continuous or discrete response data to be regressed.
 This formulation can be used for prediction or classification.
-In a typical setting, the output $y=X w$ is given by multiplying the inputs $X$ with an unknown weight vector $w$, which we are solving for.
-Let $N$ be the number of samples and $d$ be the feature dimension, then $X$ can be the $N \times d$ data matrix or the augmented $N \times (d+1) $ data matrix $(X|\bm{1})$ if we consider the bias.
+In the typical setting, the output $y=X w$ is given by multiplying the inputs $X$ with an unknown weight vector $w$ for which we are solving.
+Let $N$ be the number of samples, $d$ the feature dimension, and $X$ either the $N \times d$ or augmented $N \times (d+1) $ data matrix $(X|\bm{1})$, if we include a bias.